CaZual-T/CZT-Mod-Manager/README.md

 - Click the dowload arrow next to the mod in grid view.
   <img width="1068" height="55" alt="image" src="https://github.com/user-attachments/assets/6e922b50-1afa-43cd-bd0f-463e85ebfdb8" />

      - Premium Nexus accounts:
        - Instant direct download and install.
-    - You can enable auto update outaded mods in your settings as well.
+         - You can enable auto update outdated mods in your settings as well.
      - Standard Nexus accounts:
        - Auto opens mod page on nexus.
        - When downloading mods that you already have installed, use the mod manger download button.
        - If the mod manger download button doesnt exist, get the czt extension and use the 'manual download' button.
-    - Both methods will trigger CZT to run the install process and automatically apply all updated metadata.
+         - Both methods will trigger CZT to run the install process and automatically apply updated metadata.

 <img width="1920" height="100" alt="Untitled (2)" src="https://github.com/user-attachments/assets/cab67cc2-30e9-4fc8-8b10-beb2f904f485" />